 - You invested time and energy and years into your art.
 But you’ve taken a break.
 You haven’t made money from it.
 You feel like you’re alone and have given up on trying to make art happen.
 You have the desire to try again, but feel overwhelmed at the prospect of starting over.

 Inner Artist coaching works well for performers and creatives of all experience levels, who are curious about their inner world.
 If this sounds like you, let me suggest that you sign up for my newsletter.
-You will also receive Two Videos on Dealing with Fear, as well as twice monthly newsletters about dealing with real life in the arts world.
 Or you can click to here to read more about Inner Artist Coaching.